craftcms/cms/docs/plugins/field-types.md

 # Field Types

-{intro} Whenever someone creates a new [field](../fields.md) in Craft, they must specify what type of field it is.
+Whenever someone creates a new [field](../fields.md) in Craft, they must specify what type of field it is.
 The system comes with a handful of field types baked in, and we’ve made it extremely easy for plugins to add new ones.

 First, create a new subfolder within your plugin’s folder, called fieldtypes/.
 Create a new file in that folder, named with this format: